BroadbentT/BINARY-MASTER/README.md

 A python script file to forensically examine binary files for buffer-overflows.

-	[x] TODO Working!! but need to create a new database.
+	[x] Working!! but I need to create a new database.

 ### CONSOLE DISPLAY AND VIDEO LINK
 [![RamMater](https://github.com/BroadbentT/BIN-MASTER/blob/master/picture3.png)](https://youtu.be/wnB720HnnC0 "Binary Master")